 How To Include AP Style Company Names in Your Writing

 If you are like me and tend to do a lot of blog or SEO content writing throughout the week, you probably mention a well-known company or two in your content.
 It is imperative that when you write any piece – particularly if it is for a specific company – that you get these names right.
+For instance, is “inc” capitalized?
+Is there a comma before “LLC”?
 While it often may seem that AP Stylebook guidelines can be difficult to learn, AP style company names are quite simple if you keep a few things in mind.

 Include the Company’s Full Name